tenry92/obscure-id/README.md

 - **key:** (string) the key, that is used to encode and decode the IDs.
 If you change your key, all your generated obscured IDs become invalid.
-- **index:** (string) possible characters, that are used in the obscured IDs.
-If you change your index or change the order of the characters, all your generated obscured IDs become invalid.
+- **charset:** (string) possible characters, that are used in the obscured IDs.
+If you change your charset or change the order of the characters, all your generated obscured IDs become invalid.
 - **defaultIdLength:** (number, default 8) the output length of generated obscured IDs, if no other length is specified by parameter.